Book a Call

 2. Create topic clusters

-3. Write authority content that matches search intent
+3. Write authoritative content that matches search intent

 4. Plan your link-building strategy

-While you can’t fully control who links to your content, you can encourage it:
+Though you can't fully control who links to your content, you can gain quality backlinks using some simple techniques.

 5. Update content regularly